hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ## Upgrade
 ### UpgradeAppPackageNotExist
-The project to be migrated has no appPackage folder under templates which is required for Upgrade.
+The project to be upgraded has no appPackage folder under templates which is required for Upgrade.
 ### UpgradeManifestTemplateNotExist
-The project to be migrated has no manifest.template.json file under templates/appPackage which is required for Upgrade.
+The project to be upgraded has no manifest.template.json file under templates/appPackage which is required for Upgrade.